laminas/laminas-migration/README.md

 This will be a one-off operation.
 If you add dependencies later, or perform a `composer update`, you may need to re-run it.

+- `--keep-locked-versions` will synchronize your `composer.json` with the `composer.lock` packages before the migration starts.
+This will ensure that your projects stays on the same versions even after deleting the lock-file.
+Thus, after running `composer install` (after the migration finished, you can manually re-configure your `composer.json` again by using a diff-tool)